RUB: Evaluating Residual Knowledge in Unlearned Models: RUB Benchmarking Framework

-{{The UMA formulation in (\ref{eq_goal}) aligns with the definition of robust unlearning.
+Here, $D$ can vary depending on the context, such as the KL Divergence on classification logits, and the Mean Square Error for I2I reconstruction.
+The UMA formulation in Eq.~(\ref{eq_goal}) aligns with the proposition of robust unlearning.
 If for every $x\in \mathcal{D}_u$ we find an optimal $\delta_x$ to minimize the difference, and the minimum difference is still larger than $\varepsilon_1$, we can conclude that the unlearned model is robust with respect to $\varepsilon_1$.

-This consistency indicates that, under ideal conditions (e.g., if the optimization objective is convex), UMA provides a theoretical guarantee of robustness.}}
+Unlike the models in the first two unlearning tasks, which produce outputs in a single forward pass, DMs in T2I unlearning are inherently iterative generative processes.
+Accordingly, rather than comparing pre-attack and post-attack image outputs for UMA calculation, we can leverage DM's training mechanism, i.e. noise level estimation, as the quantitative performance measurement in Eq.~(\ref{eq_goal}).
+Under this formulation, the UMA attack for T2I tasks is instantiated as follows.

+where $E_t$ indicates that the attack is optimized over all $t$ steps in the diffusion process, and $c$ and $\delta_i$ are the original and adversarial textual prompts, respectively.
+It is worth noting that the UMA objective in Eq.~(\ref{eq_DMUMA}) closely resembles that of existing adversarial attacks on unlearned diffusion models~\citep{tsai2023ring, zhang2024generate}.
+Therefore, we adopt the gradient-based attack in UnlearnDiffAtk~\citep{zhang2024generate} in our benchmark to recover forgotten information.